gbevin/SendMIDI/README.md

 ## Download

-You can download pre-built binaries from the releases section: https://github.com/gbevin/SendMIDI/releases
+You can download pre-built binaries from the release section: https://github.com/gbevin/SendMIDI/releases

 Since SendMIDI is free and open-source, you can also easily build it yourself.
 Just take a look into the Builds directory when you download the sources.

 ## Usage
-To use it, simply type "sendmidi" on the command line and follow it with a series of commands that you want to execute.
+To use it, simply type "sendmidi" or "sendmidi.exe" on the command line and follow it with a series of commands that you want to execute.
 These commands have purposefully been chosen to be concise and easy to remember, so that it's extremely fast and intuitive to quickly shoot out a few MIDI messages.

 These are all the supported commands:
 ```